Pension fund: History of pension funds

 The first concepts of providing retirement benefits have roots in ancient civilizations such as Rome and Greece.
 The pension system as we know it originated in the 19th century.
 In 1889, German Chancellor Otto von Bismarck started an early modern pension scheme.
 His goal was to help older German´s citizens.
 However, this idea came from the United States of America.
 In 1875 American Express Company introduced its own pension plan.
 During the early 20th century pension plans for public employees were growing, which resulted in the creation of a U.S. federal retirement plan, known as Social Security, in 1935.
 After World War II, pension funds became the primary tool for providing retirement benefits, which was supported by the growth of labour unions.
-By the 1970s, they held large amounts of financial assets and had evolved to be significant participants in financial markets.
-But in the 1980s and 1990s pension funds faced significant challenges.
+By the 1970s, they held large amounts of financial assets and had evolved to be significant participants in financial markets, but in the 1980s and 1990s pension funds faced significant challenges.
 The stock market crash in 1987 and the recession in the early 1990s had a negative impact on pension funds.
 Furthermore, demographic shifts and rising life expectancies placed pressure on these funds to sustain retirement benefits over extended durations.

+Relationship with welfare states

+The development of pension funds varies significantly across countries partly due to differences in welfare state design.
+Countries with generous pay-as-you-go public pension systems tend to have smaller private pension fund sectors, as workers expecting public retirement benefits save less privately.
+This crowding-out effect helps explain why pension fund assets as a percentage of GDP vary dramatically across OECD countries, from over 140% in countries like the Netherlands and Denmark to under 10% in countries with comprehensive public pension provision.

 Regulation

-In the United States, pension plans are regulated mainly by The Employee Retirement Income Security Act 1974(ERISA).
+In the United States, pension plans are regulated mainly by The Employee Retirement Income Security Act 1974 (ERISA).
 It provides framework for the regulation of employee pension and plans which are private pension funds offering.
 In 2006 was introduced The Pension Protection Act (PPA).
 This act come with new funding requirements for defined pension plans.
 As well as with new rules for calculating plan assets and liabilities.

 Pension funds in European Union are regulated by Directive 2003/41/EC, also known as the IORP directive.
 This directive was recast and adopted in December 2016.
 It should promote long-term investment via occupational pension funds.
 Additionally, beneficiaries and members should now be better informed about their entitlements, address challenges faced by occupational pension funds operating across borders, and foster long-term investments in economic activities that boost growth, enhance the environment, and increase employment opportunities.